Graduate Program FAQs

 Will I be accepted to the program if I do not have an undergraduate degree in chemistry?

-The majority of the applicants to the MS and IDPBS program hold either a BA or BS in chemistry.
+The majority of the applicants to the MS and IDPBBC program hold either a BA or BS in chemistry.
 However, we do accept applicants who have BS degrees in biochemistry, biology, pharmacy or other chemically related fields provided they have taken a significant number of chemistry courses during their undergraduate studies.
 Typically, an applicant must have completed 2 semesters of general chemistry, 2 semesters of organic chemistry, and 3 or more upper division chemistry classes.
 Contact CHEMGRAD@ecu.edu if you have further questions about degree requirements.

 I want to go to med school.
 How can a chemistry degree help me?